ptdat/OpenXR_XRI_Sample/README.md

 # OpenXR_XRI_Sample
-Showcase for new XRI features
+Set of samples showing off new features for XRI